 This course, required of all institute fellows, focuses on the history and structure of higher education in the United States, how faculty roles and responsibilities are defined at various types of institutions, the challenges that face a new faculty member, what is required to get tenure at different types of institutions, and how to prepare for the academic job search.
 The course will include guest presentations by faculty from a range of institutional types (research universities, liberal arts colleges, master’s granting universities, community college) where graduate students may be employed as future faculty.

 “My career goals have been clarified.
 I was generally considering the academic track—now I know where I want to be and what I need to do to get there.”

-Summer Institute fellows are required to take one of the following courses:
+Summer Institute fellows are required to participate in the following sessions:

 Instructor: Linda von Hoene, Director, GSI Teaching & Resource Center

 This session will introduce Summer Institute fellows to the teaching portfolio as a means to improve teaching and as a vehicle to present one’s teaching in the academic job search.
 This session will enable participants to begin writing their statements of teaching philosophy and know how to respond to requests for teaching materials in the academic job search process.

 Editing, Academic Writing, and Academic Publishing, 1 to 5 p.m., Thursday, June 11, 2020

 In this session Summer Institute fellows will hear from a panel of faculty and professional editors about best practices in academic publishing, e.g., deciding where to publish, how to approach a press, how to respond to feedback from peer reviewers, and more.
 This session will also introduce students to tools they can use to stay on track with and improve their academic writing.